Volcano Man: Release

 Volcano Man was premiered at the 70th Melbourne International Film Festival on August 5, 2022, emerging as third in the Audience Award.
 It was screened in partnership with Movember and Palace Cinemas in November 2022, before being released in Australia and New Zealand on DocPlay.
 In October 2023, the film had its international premiere at the Heartland International Film Festival.

 Reception

 Volcano Man received positive reviews from critics and audience.
-It won in 2023, the AWGIE Awards for Best Writing in a Documentary Feature, and the Best Editing in a Feature Documentary from the Australian Screen Editors Guild.
+It won in 2023, the AWGIE Awards for Best Writing in a Documentary Feature at the 56th ceremony, and the Best Editing in a Feature Documentary from the Australian Screen Editors Guild.
 It was nominated for Best Documentary Feature Film by the Film Critics Circle of Australia 2023 and for the Best Documentary Feature at the Heartland International Film Festival.

 ABC Radio commended the film as among the "stand-out films, home-movie footage shaped into a remarkable documentary of family, love, grief and determination.
 The Guardian called the film, "A celebration of life".